Dawn Wooten Awtt Portrait

 Recipient of a 2022 HMH Foundation First Amendment Award

 Dawn Wooten knew that what she was seeing was wrong.
-In the early spring of 2020, as the deadly coronavirus sent the world into lockdown, the management team at her place of employment—the Irwin County Detention Center in Georgia—seemed intent on ignoring the threat.
+In the early spring of 2020, as the deadly coronavirus sent the world into lockdown, the management team at her place of employment—the Irwin County Detention Center in Georgia—seemed to be ignoring the threat.
 The facility’s leadership failed to warn staff and detainees when the first cases came to the facility.
 Medical complaints were ignored.
 Management refused to test those with symptoms.
 Wooten, whose sickle cell anemia put her at high risk, learned after the fact that she had been asked to treat detainees who had tested positive for the virus.
 The approach went against Wooten’s training as a nurse and defied her values as a human being.
-People were dying in the thousands.
-It was imperative the pandemic be taken seriously.
+People were dying in the thousands all over the world.
+It was imperative that the pandemic be taken seriously.

 A single mother of five, Wooten faced a difficult decision.
 She could opt to stay at her job and provide the best care possible under the circumstances.
 This approach would allow her to quietly continue advocating for patients and keep her family clothed and fed.
 Yet it put her health and the health of her children at risk.
 Wooten thought of her grandmother, who raised Dawn and her five siblings in a segregated community outside of Tifton, Georgia.
 Her grandmother gave everything to her children and grandchildren, often sacrificing her own well-being.
 Dawn remembered her uncles coming for dinner, eating their fill, and watching her grandmother make her own meal from their scraps.
 It wasn’t right, so Dawn worked odd jobs, picking crops at nearby farms and ironing the shirts and pants of wealthier neighbors, to supplement her grandmother’s fixed income.
 If she could help it, no one would be exploited because of their circumstances.
 Wooten approached the leadership team at Irwin with her concerns.
 Nothing changed.
 She continued to advocate for better treatment of detainees and more protection for employees.
 The mismanagement continued.

 Wooten pushed harder and her reputation as someone willing to challenge the status quo grew.
 Detainees came to her revealing stories that involved other forms of medical abuse.
-More than forty women living at the center claimed to have been subjected to invasive, non-consensual gynecological surgery.
-A Jamaican immigrant, told she needed surgery for cysts in her stomach, later discovered physicians had removed one of her fallopian tubes.
-“What happened to me at Irwin is not a one-off aberration,” she said. “[I]t’s a legacy of American white-supremacist pseudo-science going back decades…a consequence of a cultural through-line of racism and anti-immigrant fervor, reinforced by systemic inequities and bias.”
-Her peers reported receiving hysterectomies without consent.
-Other detainees had their ovaries removed.
+More than forty women living at the center claimed to have been subjected to invasive, non-consensual gynecological procedures and surgery.

 Dawn had grown up helping others defend themselves.
 Her innate sense of justice had prompted her to take action whenever she had seen mistreatment.
 She’d jump in without thinking, verbally defending classmates at school who were bullied.
 When words didn’t work, she’d protected her peers in other ways, often coming home scuffled from a fight.
 Dawn’s grandmother had encouraged her to keep her head down and her mouth closed: “that thing under your nose is going to write more checks than your ass can cash,” But that approach went against Dawn’s strong sense of justice.
 She couldn’t look away then.
 Nor could she look away now.
 She listened to the women’s stories and reported the violations to her managers.

-Around this time, allegations against LaSalle Corrections, the private corporation operating Irwin, began to surface from their other facilities.
+Around this time, allegations against LaSalle, the private company operating Irwin, began to surface from their other facilities.
 Employees in one Louisiana center submitted an anonymous letter to Congress alleging gross mismanagement of the pandemic.
 They outlined a system that failed to isolate victims of COVID-19, exposing healthy staff members and detainees to the deadly virus.
 Dorms and common areas were not properly sanitized.
-Management failed to provide proper equipment and refused to acknowledge the death of two employees.
+Allegations surfaced that management had failed to provide proper equipment and had refused to acknowledge the death of two employees.

 Wooten had exhausted communications with the leadership at Irwin.
-She mourned with the women who would never be able to experience the joy of childbearing.
+She mourned with the women, some who believed that they would never be able to experience the joy of childbearing.
 She could no longer watch as their lives and the lives of others were placed at risk.
-On September 8, 2020, with the assistance of attorneys from the Government Accountability Project, she submitted a complaint to the Department of Homeland Security’s Office of the Inspector General alleging a lack of medical care, unsafe work practices, and the absence of adequate protection for detained immigrants and employees at the Irwin County Detention Center.
-Less than a week later, the legal advocacy group Project South submitted a second complaint on Wooten’s behalf, again outlining neglect and abuse in the delivery of medical care at Irwin.
+On September 8, 2020, with the assistance of attorneys from the Government Accountability Project, she submitted a complaint to the Department of Homeland Security’s Office of the Inspector General alleging a lack of medical care, unsafe work practices, and the absence of adequate protection for detained immigrants and employees at the Irwin County Detention Center [ICDC].
+Soon after, the legal advocacy group Project South submitted a second complaint on Wooten’s behalf, again outlining neglect and abuse in the delivery of medical care at Irwin.

-Wooten wonders: if she’d known the consequences of exposing her employer’s illegal practices, would she have done it?
+Wooten wonders: if she’d known the consequences of exposing her employer’s practices, would she have done it?
 While her efforts have brought notice to the plight of immigrants in the United States and garnered significant reform, she has been vilified and has put her children at risk.
-But as one of the many Americans determined to see human rights as the driving force behind our nation’s legal system and its immigration and asylum policies, she couldn’t keep quiet.
+But as one of the many Americans determined to see human rights as the driving force behind our nation’s legal system and political policies, she couldn’t keep quiet.
 Given the opportunity, she would again choose justice over fear.
+“Without me, the women had no voice.”

 Americans Who Tell the Truth (AWTT) offers a variety of ways to engage with its portraits and portrait subjects.
 Host an exhibit, use our free lesson plans and educational programs, or engage with a member of the AWTT team or portrait subjects.